 CONCOURSE_LIDAR_SCANNER_INTERVAL).
 There's an obvious tradeoff, whereby the more frequently you poll, the bigger the strain on Concourse (as well as the external source).
 However, if you want to pick up those new commits as quickly as possible, then you need to poll as often as possible.

 interval in order to figure out if a resource needs to be checked.
 A resource's

 check_every interval dictates how often it should be checked for new versions, with a default of 1 minute.
-If that seems like a lot, it is, but it's how Concourse keeps everything snappy.
-You can configure this value independently for each resource, or if your external service supports it, you can set
+If that seems like a lot of checking, it is, but it's how Concourse keeps everything snappy.
+You can configure this interval independently for each resource using

 On every interval tick, the resource checker will see if there are any resources that need to be checked.
 It does this by first finding resources which are used as inputs to jobs, and then comparing the current time against the last time each resource was checked.
 If it has been longer than a resource's configured